TimothyStiles/how-to-research-almost-anything/02-find-almost-any-book.md

 [Project Gutenburg](http://www.gutenberg.org/) is an attempt to catalog and distribute every book that is no longer under copyright and now within the public domain.
 It has novels like [Melville's Moby Dick](http://www.gutenberg.org/ebooks/2701), and poems by [Dickenson](http://www.gutenberg.org/ebooks/12242) in a wide variety of digital formats.
 With over 56,000 free ebooks all published before 1923 Project Gutenburg is a veritable archive of works that have fallen into the public domain.
 (Though double check which version you receive.
 I once accidentally read the abridged version of [Crime and Punishment](http://www.gutenberg.org/ebooks/2554)!)

 ## Libgen
 If Project Gutenburg is the stereotypical stuffy librarian that extoles the classics, [libgen](libgen.io) is the punk librarian trying to set the establishment on fire.
-You can find almost any popular book on there in a wide variety of formats there's only one catch: **you can't legally share almost anything you get from libgen.io**.
+You can find almost any popular book on there in a wide variety of formats.
+There's only one catch: **you can't legally share almost anything you get from libgen.io**.

 Why is this?
 Well, copyright law in the United States *only forbids unlawful distribution of copyrighted materials.
 It doesn't forbid receiving those unlawfully distributed, copyrighted materials.*